cs1302uga/cs1302-str-list/README.md

 -->

-  * Over the lifetime of an `ArrayStringList` object, its internal storage may change in order to accomodate more list elements.
+  * Over the lifetime of an `ArrayStringList` object, its internal storage may change to accommodate more list elements.
 When your code increases the size of an `ArrayStringList` object's internal array storage, **you should actively avoid: i) increasing the array size by one; and ii) doubling the size of the array.** Increasing by one is wasteful as it requires making